Anna Daniels: Russell Crowe interview

 When Daniels was working as a producer for ABC Capricornia in 2003, she recorded a now infamous 40-minute interview with actor Russell Crowe which took place during a chance meeting between Daniels and Crowe in the small Central Queensland town of Capella where Crowe was touring with his band, 30 Odd Foot of Grunts.

 Daniels botched the interview so badly, she ultimately decided to edit it and have it broadcast as a comedic look at how not to conduct an interview.
 The comedy piece, entitled How Not To Interview Russell Crowe, went on to win the ABC's Comedy Segment of the Year at the annual ABC Local Radio Awards, held in Melbourne in 2004.

 Television

 Daniels has worked on various television programs including The Project on Network Ten, Queensland Weekender on the Seven Network and Landline on ABC Television.
+She currently voices recurring character Janelle, the mother of secondary character Lucky and his younger brother Chucky, in the animated series Bluey.

-Daniels most notable television work has been with The Project where she was initially employed as an associate producer, before being elevated to producer.
-Daniels has regularly appeared as an on-screen reporter since she filmed a 'feel good' story about Rockhampton prior to the 2010-2011 Queensland floods which affecting the city in early 2011.
+Daniels' most notable television work has been with The Project where she was initially employed as an associate producer before being elevated to producer.
+Daniels has regularly appeared as an on-screen reporter since she filmed a 'feel good' story about Rockhampton prior to the 2010-2011 Queensland floods which affected the city in early 2011.
 After executives at The 7pm Project saw the piece, they allowed to be aired on the program which led to Daniels covering other stories for the program as a "roving reporter".